ozguronsoy/HephAudio/docs/tutorials/UsingOscillators.md

 ```c++
 void MyTremolo(AudioBuffer& buffer, const Oscillator& lfo);
 ```
 The shape of the oscillator directly affects the resulting sound.
-Hence, we use the base oscillator class to avoid restricting the user to a single shape.
+Hence we used the base oscillator class to avoid restricting the user to a single shape.
 ```c++
 void MyTremolo(AudioBuffer& buffer, const Oscillator& lfo)
 {